rawmkit/rawm/README.md

   * statuscolor patch
   * optional auto centering of floating popup windows

-Unless original dwm 6.0 this dwm distribution depends on freetype2 and xinerama.
+Unless original dwm version 6.0 this distribution depends on freetype2 and xinerama.

 See git log for further differences.